Niki de Saint Phalle: Early life and education (1930–1948)

-Catherine Marie-Agnès Fal de Saint Phalle was born on October 29, 1930, in Neuilly-sur-Seine, Hauts-de-Seine, near Paris.
-Her father was Count André-Marie de Saint Phalle (1906–1967), a French banker, and her mother was an American, named Jeanne Jacqueline Harper (1908–1980).
+Catherine Marie-Agnès Fal de Saint Phalle was born on 29 October 1930, in Neuilly-sur-Seine, Hauts-de-Seine, near Paris.
+Her father was Count André-Marie de Saint Phalle (1906–1967), a French banker, and her mother was an American, Jeanne Jacqueline Harper (1908–1980).
 Marie-Agnès was the second of five children, and her cousins included the French novelist Thérèse de Saint Phalle (Baroness Jehan de Drouas), her double cousin, daughter of Count Alexandre de Saint Phalle (brother of Count André-Marie) and his wife Helene Georgia Harper (sister of Jeanne Jacqueline).
 Another cousin was the American-born investment banker, lawyer, and former Office of Strategic Services agent Thibaut de Saint Phalle, who served in the Carter administration as a director of the Export–Import Bank of the United States (1977-1981).

 Marie-Agnès was born one year after Black Tuesday, and the French economy was also suffering in the aftermath of the infamous stock market crash that initiated the Great Depression.
 Within months of her birth, her father's finance company closed, and her parents moved with her oldest brother to the suburbs of New York City; she was left with her maternal grandparents in Nièvre, near the geographical center of France.
 Around 1933, she rejoined her parents in Greenwich, Connecticut; her father had found work as manager of the American branch of the Saint Phalle family's bank.
 In 1937, the family moved to East 88th Street and Park Avenue in the affluent Upper East Side neighborhood of New York City.
 By this time, Marie-Agnès was known as "Niki", the name she would use from then on.

 Niki grew up in a strict Catholic environment, against which she repeatedly rebelled.
 Her mother was temperamental and violent, beating the younger children, and forcing them to eat even if they were not hungry.
 Both of her younger siblings, Elizabeth and Richard de Saint Phalle, would later commit suicide as adults.
 The atmosphere at home was tense; the only place where Niki felt comfortable and warm was in the kitchen, overseen by a black cook.
 Decades later, Niki would reveal that she had suffered years of sexual abuse from her father, starting at the age of 11.
 She would later refer to the environment where she grew up as enfer ("hell").